20 February 2021

 Here are five classic excuses that we hope you'll think twice about making.

-And here's five of our best tips to help you stay motivated throughout #challenge2change.
+And here's five of our best tips to help you stay motivated.

-"I'm too tired" - Four classes a week is a lot, especially when you factor in all the other life admin we are swamped with.
+Four classes a week is a lot, especially when you factor in all the other life admin we are swamped with.
 Sometimes you can feel exhausted, however, it is said that light exercise will give you more energy than no exercise at all.
 A study carried out at the University of Georgia found that people that reported persistent fatigue had more energy after a low intensity workout over those who experienced persistent fatigue and didn’t do any exercise.
-If you are tired, don’t over do it, but a SIGNATURE LITE class could give you that post class feel good and keep your four class a week commitment going strong.
+If you are tired, don’t over do it, maybe a BarreRESTORE class could give you that post class feel good and keep your four class a week commitment going strong.

 Cosmopolitan journalist, Lauren Smith, attended nothing but Barrecore classes for six weeks.
 The difference from the start of her six weeks to the end (pictured below) is quite remarkable.
 Lauren admits; "I definitely didn't eat like a ballerina - I did my six weeks just before Christmas and let's just say I had a lot of cheese and wine and boozy truffles."
 But she says "What barre classes are really good at is strengthening your muscles and toning your body in a more long-term way (more muscle = a faster metabolism!).
 I felt a bit more 'cinched in' and less bloated than before, and my legs definitely felt more muscular."